Leadership and Commitment

 I have sat on the Board of Directors since 2007 and served as Chairman from 2011-2015.
 I welcome the opportunity to help the CMTA achieve even greater heights.
-Our organization has accomplished much in the past nine years (through dramatic expansion of the CMTA Branch network and awareness campaigns, and tremendous progress with NIH and the pharmaceutical/biotech industries in our research initiatives).
+Our organization has accomplished much in the past 12 years through dramatic expansion of the CMTA Branch network and awareness campaigns, and we’ve made tremendous progress in our research initiatives with the NIH and, most recently, with incredible gene therapy collaborations.

 That being said, there is still much more work to do.
 I’m hopeful that we can build on the momentum that we’ve generated and take the CMTA to an entirely new level.
 I look forward to meeting leaders and members at meetings and patient/family conferences throughout the country, and working closely with the Board and CEO to raise research dollars to further our goal of finding a cure!